The Truth About Walking on Eggshells in a Relationship

 Are you tired of walking on eggshells?
 Do you feel sad and depressed?

-If you do, then ask yourself why are you still holding on?
+If you do, then ask yourself why you are still holding on.
 Being in a relationship should make you feel complete and happy and not the opposite.

 6. You are insecure